scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 picked up correctly; just make sure you install the package and access it from there.

+If you want to create artifacts for use in-between versions, then you should disable shallow checkouts in your CI, since a non-tagged version cannot be computed correctly from a checkout that is too shallow.

 ### PyHF Versioning system

 PyHF has [custom version